JavierSplvd/tasks-app-cli/Readme.md

 This is my solution to the task manager CLI test case.

 I have used the combination of python+click to create a simple CLI application.
-Python is a language that let you prototype fast and click is a module that let you create CLI applications with a few lines of code (check the task-manager.py file).
+Python is a language that let you prototype fast, has a wide variety of packages and big community.
+Click is a module that let you create CLI applications with a few lines of code (check the task-manager.py file) as it has a good default configuration that you can override if needed.

 I have separated the code in three folders: